UK ad spending to tumble while recovery seen in Latin America -Zenith

-June 19 Spending on advertising in Britain is expected to decline sharply this year weighed by a slowing economy, rising inflation and political uncertainty, a leading forecaster said on Monday.
+June 19 (Reuters) - Spending on advertising in Britain is expected to decline sharply this year weighed by a slowing economy, rising inflation and political uncertainty, a leading forecaster said on Monday.

 Zenith, owned by France's Publicis, forecasted a 0.9 percent growth in UK advertising spending in 2017, down from 9.6 percent growth last year.